 How good is the app and digital banking?

-It’s not the sexiest app out there on the market, but it allows you to view your balance, transactions, update your details and make payments and freeze your card.
+It’s not the best app out there on the market, but it allows you to view your balance, transactions, update your details and make payments and freeze your card.
 It also has a basic savings goal calculator and you can track your progress as you go.

 It also surprised us with some more advanced features.
 “Impulse Saver” allows you to quickly move money into your savings account.
-There is also a “Round-ups” feature.
+There is also a “round-ups” feature.
 When switched on it will round up your transactions to the nearest quid and deposit the change into your savings account.
 So if you bought a magazine for £2.30 it would round it to £3 and put 70p into your savings account.

 More advanced features, like bill splitting, are still missing.
 You also still need a card reader machine to set up a new payee – a pain that other banks and building societies manage to do without.

 We spend hours reading user comments to see what feedback people are giving.
 Here are some positive and critical comments that stood out to us:

 After over 20 years with Nationwide, there has never been a poor customer experience.
 Pleasant staff good service on the telephone, good communication and updates regularly and a nice branch to visit locally.